 – Risk-based authentication (request two-factor authentication based on the user context).

 SAP Identity and Access Governance is a separate product.
-Technically, it re-uses Identity Authentication and Provisioning, but it also provides premium features such as segregation of duties, re-certification and business role management.
+Technically, it re-uses Identity Authentication and Provisioning, but also provides premium features such as segregation of duties, re-certification, and business role management.

 As you can see, the SAP Cloud Platform Identity Authentication service provides a range of interesting functions that a traditional on-premise IdP cannot offer.
 In our next blog post about SAP Identity Authentication, we will take a closer look at what’s possible when operating IAS in “proxy mode” in conjunction with Azure Active Directory.